l1zfer/lizfer-blog/content/blog/amazon-connect-certification-journey.md

 ### Conclusion

 The journey from Hannover to Barcelona, through intensive workshops, hands-on projects, and rigorous certification preparation, has been transformative.
-It's not just about earning a certification - it's about mastering a platform that's reshaping how businesses interact with their customers.
+Amazon Connect makes sense to me - solves many issues that "the old me" suffered while working in customer support.
+Glad to have participated and excited for what we will build.

-For organizations in the Iberian Peninsula looking to modernize their contact centers or implement sophisticated customer engagement solutions, tecRacer now has the certified expertise to guide you through this transformation.
+For organizations in Portugal or Spain looking to modernize their contact centers or implement sophisticated customer engagement solutions, tecRacer now has the certified expertise to guide you through this transformation.

-The future of customer engagement is here, and it's powered by Amazon Connect.
-I'm proud to be part of this journey and excited about the innovations we'll build together.

 ---